Generic Name: alfuzosin (al FUE zoe sin)

 Take Uroxatral exactly as prescribed by your doctor.
-Follow all directions on your prescription label.
-Your doctor may occasionally change your dose to make sure you get the best results.
-Do not use this medicine in larger or smaller amounts or for longer than recommended.
+Follow all directions on your prescription label and read all medication guides or instruction sheets.
+Your doctor may occasionally change your dose.

-Uroxatral is usually taken once daily just after a meal.
-Do not take Uroxatral on an empty stomach.
-Take the medicine at the same time each day.
+Uroxatral is usually taken once daily just after a meal, at the same time each day.
+Do not take the medicine on an empty stomach.

-Uroxatral lowers blood pressure and may cause dizziness or fainting, especially when you first start taking it.
+Alfuzosin lowers blood pressure and may cause dizziness or fainting, especially when you first start taking it.
 You may feel very dizzy when you first wake up.
 Avoid getting up too fast from a sitting or lying position, or you may feel dizzy.
-Get up slowly and steady yourself to prevent a fall.

 Store at room temperature away from moisture, heat, and light.